mgeeky/msidump/README.md

 - The program is still in an early alpha version, things are expected to break and triaging/parsing logic to change
 - Due to this tool heavy relience on Win32 COM `WindowsInstaller.Installer` interfaces, currently **it is not possible to support native Linux** platforms.
 Maybe `wine python msidump.py` could help, but haven't tried that yet.
-- Currently the program doesn't correlate table records with one another, making triaging assumptions weak.
-That's room for improvement.

 ## Use Cases